Master of Science

 - Summer Semester – early May

 Our master of science degree program educates registered nurses with bachelor’s degrees to work as nurse practitioners or clinical nurse specialists.
 The program also prepares nurses for roles in leadership, consulting, education and research.
 Students studying to become nurse practitioners choose from two tracks: family, or family psychiatric mental health.
-Students studying to become clinical nurse specialists follow an adult medical-surgical track.
+Students studying to become clinical nurse specialists follow an adult/gerontology track.
 We also offer a fast track RN-to-MS option for this degree.

 The master’s program builds on your undergraduate nursing education and focuses on applying advanced theory and evidence-based data to clinical practice.
 The curriculum includes courses in the advanced practice role, nursing theory, family theory, informatics, quality and safety, leadership and health care policy, research and advanced pathophysiology and pharmacology.
 You may take practicum courses as electives to strengthen your advanced practice skills.
 You also may participate in faculty-sponsored research or individual research projects under faculty guidance, or practice teaching or nursing administration.